anima-wg/brski-cloud/anima-brski-cloud.md

 Unlike many other uses of BRSKI, in the Cloud Registrar case it is assumed that the Pledge has connected to a network on which there is addressing and connectivity, but there is no other local configuration available.

-There is another advantage to being online: the pledge may be able to contact the manufacturer before onboarding in order to apply the latest firmware updates.
+There is another advantage to being online: the pledge may be able to contact the manufacturer before bootstrapping in order to apply the latest firmware updates.
 This may also include updates to the Implicit list of Trust Anchors.
-In this way, a Pledge that may have been in a dusty box in a warehouse for a long time can be updated to the latest (exploit-free) firmware before attempting onboarding.
+In this way, a Pledge that may have been in a dusty box in a warehouse for a long time can be updated to the latest (exploit-free) firmware before attempting bootstrapping.

 ## Trust Anchors for Cloud Registrar